-↗ International Conference on Pulses coorganised with the ICARDA, the INRA, and

-the FAO in Marrakesh: 447 participants

-from 34 countries, including 11 African

-and disseminate good agricultural

-practices to nearly 5,800 farmers.

-→ Launch of the Cooperation in Africa

-Programs targeting six countries,

-↗ In Ethiopia: Launch, in partnership with the Agricultural Transformation Agency (ATA) of the 3-year agricultural development project involving the teff

-Foundation scholarships awarded to students from top schools based on merit

-model for youth employability that aims to provide enhanced support and individualized coaching for 240 young people from Youssoufia and Benguerir until they achieve positive results.

-Caravan, training, etc.)

-production value chain.

-and need.

-including Togo, Benin, and Madagascar

-(developing fertility maps and Agricultural

-campaign to perform 4,900 soil analyses

-2016 in Brief

-countries.

-The Phosboucraa Foundation's Programs Since 2014, the Phosboucraa Foundation has been a means for the Group to express its societal commitment on a day-to-day basis in Morocco's three Southern regions.
+2016 in Brief - ✓ International Conference on Pulses coorganised with the ICARDA, the INRA, and the FAO in Marrakesh: 447 participants from 34 countries, including 11 African countries. - ☐ Cereals & Legumes Caravan: Launch of a campaign to perform 4,900 soil analyses and disseminate good agricultural practices to nearly 5,800 farmers. - ☐ Launch of the Cooperation in Africa Programs targeting six countries, including Togo, Benin, and Madagascar (developing fertility maps and Agricultural Caravan, training, etc.) - ✓ In Ethiopia: Launch, in partnership with the Agricultural Transformation Agency (ATA) of the 3-year agricultural development project involving the teff production value chain. - Reached the milestone of 1,000 OCP Foundation scholarships awarded to students from top schools based on merit and need. - ¬ Skills centers: Deployment of a new model for youth employability that aims to provide enhanced support and individualized coaching for 240 young people from Youssoufia and Benguerir until they achieve positive results. - □ Launch of the "Sponsored Schools" program that provides 20 public schools a quality educational offering focused on student success. - → Opening of the Coworking Space in Khouribga New Work Lab Khouribga) (with networking and entrepreneur support events). - Acceleration of more than 20 startups from the 2nd Class of the EMPACT acceleration program for social entrepreneurship. - ¬ The Khouribga Media Library: Doors opened to the public, with 1,700 memberships, 6,000 beneficiaries, and 340 workshops. - Street Art Caravan" in Safi, Youssoufia, and Benguerir: 15 mural paintings, a wall for young local artists to collaborate on, "Graffiti Lab" educational workshops, etc. - → Design Explore in Safi 5 training workshops and 25 young artisans trained in the development and improvement of ceramics in Safi. - ¬ LYDEX: Back to school 2016/2017 for the 198 students enrolled in CPGE (Higher School Preparatory Classes) and opening of School of Excellence's residences The Phosboucraa Foundation's Programs Since 2014, the Phosboucraa Foundation has been a means for the Group to express its societal commitment on a day-to-day basis in Morocco's three Southern regions.
 It supports and initiates targeted community and support measures to foster social and economic fabric offering strong potential.
 The Phosboucraa Foundation is committed to developing the Southern regions' most valuable asset: its men and women.
 It does so by supporting farmers, strengthening small business capacity building, facilitating access to care and helping women and young people discover their skills.
-Saharan agriculture and environmental protection Urbar 5 Culture and sport program that provides 20 public schools a quality educational offering focused on ↗ Opening of the Coworking Space in Khouribga New Work Lab Khouribga) (with networking and entrepreneur student success.

-support events).

-entrepreneurship.

-340 workshops.

-ceramics in Safi.
+Saharan agriculture and environmental protection